-Not only is the cheap price inviting but the quality isn’t bad - and get a load of what they pack into this little machine: 6 programs, 8 resistance levels, and heart rate monitoring on hand grip sensors.
-It has only a 14” stride length but otherwise this cheap elliptical cross trainer is a top notch budget machine.
+Not only is the cheap price inviting but the quality isn’t bad - and get a load of what they pack into some of these machines: 6 programs, 8 resistance levels, and heart rate monitoring on hand grip sensors.
+They have shorter stride lengths but otherwise these cheap elliptical cross trainers are top notch budget machines.

 The Stamina and Gazelles aren’t the cheapest elliptical trainers we’ve seen; that distinction would probably belong to Weslo.
 Have a look at the budget-priced Weslo 610 and 620 models which are both less than $180 but you really need to be a petite adult to deal with a stride length that short (12" and 13").

 Take a look at our Best Ellipticals Under $500 section for more options.

 If you can spend a little more, have a look at NordicTrack, ProForm, Horizon and our other top brands in the $500-$1000 range.
 These will give you more features and capabilities than the under $500 ellipticals will, while not breaking the bank.